Michel Martelly

 After the catastrophic earthquake, Martelly won the 2010–11 Haitian general election for his party Repons Peyizan (Farmers' Response Party), after a run-off against candidate Mirlande Manigat.
 Martelly had come in third in the first round of the election, until the Organization of American States forced Jude Célestin to withdraw due to alleged fraud.
 Martelly assumed his position of the President of Haiti on 14 May 2011 after René Préval retired to his home in Marmelade.
 His election campaign included a promise to reinstate the nation's military, which had been abolished in the 1990s by Jean-Bertrand Aristide.
 He resigned as president in February 2016.
-He was sanctioned by the Canadian Government, which accuses him of involvement in human rights violations and supporting criminal gangs, on 17 November 2022.
+He was sanctioned by the Canadian government, which accuses him of involvement in human rights violations and supporting criminal gangs, on 17 November 2022.

-The record of his presidency is very disappointing in view of the hopes that the Haitian people put in him.
-Thus, women’s rights have declined, violence has increased and Michel Martelly has been the subject of suspicion of corruption on a large scale.
-He was directly implicated in the Petrocaribe scandal, in which hundreds of millions of dollars of Venezuelan aid were diverted by Haitian politicians and business leaders.
 For the political scientist Frédéric Thomas, the accession to power of Michel Martelly in 2011 marked the beginning of a "form of legal banditry" and constitutes a key step in the process of decay of the Haitian state.